releng-tool/releng-tool-docs/content/guides/packages/pkg-type-script.md

 A script-based package is the most basic package type available.
-By default, packages are considered to be script packages unless explicitly configured to be another package type ([](pkg-opt-type)).
+By default, packages are considered to be script packages unless explicitly configured to be another package type ([`LIBFOO_TYPE`](pkg-opt-type)).
 If a developer wishes to explicitly configure a project as script-based, the following configuration can be used:

 ```python
 LIBFOO_TYPE = 'script'